ppnw-ai-corp/x_make_github_visitor_x/README.md

 -->
 # x_make_github_visitor_x — Auditor's Field Manual

 I built this visitor to walk every clone, interrogate it with Ruff, Black, MyPy, and Pyright, and file the evidence before the orchestrator moves a muscle.
-Every run produces JSON ledgers the GUI and change board trust.
+Every run produces JSON and Markdown ledgers the GUI and change board trust.
 No repo graduates without the stamp from this inspector.

 ## Mission Log
 - Walk every child repository discovered under the designated workspace root.
 - Cache prior results so repeat offenders do not waste the lab's time.
-- Emit per-tool diagnostics and aggregate summaries the orchestrator ingests without post-processing.
+- Emit per-tool diagnostics, aggregate summaries, and Markdown TODO logs the orchestrator ingests without post-processing.
 - Capture runtime, environment, and failure detail in a report the Change Control index can audit months later.

 ## Instrumentation